How much are your lab puppies?

 When do we get to pick out our lab puppy?

 We do not allow picks to take place until the puppies are 8 weeks old and ready to go to their new homes.
-Picks will be made in the order of deposits received.
+Picks will be made IN PERSON at our home in Red Bud, IL in the order of deposits received.
 NO EXCEPTIONS!
+The pick up day for our litters are scheduled on Saturdays after they turn 8 weeks old.
+We allow one hour per appointment to meet the puppies, ask any questions you have, make your pick and complete all necessary paperwork.

 When can we pick up our lab puppy?